paradigmxyz/reth/book/cli/node.md

           Origins from which to accept WebSocket requests

       --ws.api <WS_API>
-          Rpc Modules to be configured for Ws server
+          Rpc Modules to be configured for the WS server

+          [possible values: admin, debug, eth, net, trace, txpool, web3, rpc]

       --ipcdisable
           Disable the IPC-RPC  server